Calorique

 Different formulas can produce results that vary by 200-400 calories per day.
 The three most widely used scientific formulas are Mifflin-St Jeor (1990), Harris-Benedict (1919, revised 1984), and Katch-McArdle (1983).
 The Academy of Nutrition and Dietetics recommends Mifflin-St Jeor as the most accurate for the general population, but Katch-McArdle may be more accurate for athletes and very lean individuals because it accounts for body fat percentage.

 Privacy is an often-overlooked concern.
-Health data is among the most sensitive personal information you can share.
-Your weight, body fat percentage, and dietary goals reveal intimate details about your health.
-Yet many popular calorie calculators require account creation and share your data with third parties.
-We evaluated each tool's privacy practices alongside its features and accuracy.
+Health inputs are sensitive: weight, body fat percentage, activity, and dietary goals can reveal intimate details about your health.
+Many calorie tools require account creation or save those inputs inside a profile.
+We evaluated each tool's input handling, account requirements, and privacy posture alongside its features and accuracy.

 Complete Feature Comparison Matrix